is1ruslan/MemeGame/README.md

 # Meme Game App
 <h2>About the project</h2>

-<p><h4>Memezis</h4>is a hilarious multiplayer online game that challenges players to showcase their sense of humor.
+<p><b>Memezis</b>is a hilarious multiplayer online game that challenges players to showcase their sense of humor.
 In this game, participants are tasked with selecting the funniest meme from their deck that best fits a given situation.
 Once the memes are displayed, each player votes for the one they find most humorous, except their own.
 <br>
 <h3>Key Features:</h3>
+<b>Unique Gameplay Sessions:</b>
-<h4>Unique Gameplay Sessions:</h4> Create your own room (game session) and play with friends
+• Create your own room (game session) and play with friends
 <br>
+<b>Unique and Fun:</b>
-<h4>Unique and Fun:</h4> Every round of the game is a new experience with unique situations that make the game fun and engaging.
+• Every round of the game is a new experience with unique situations that make the game fun and engaging.
 <br>
+<b>Extensive Content Library:</b>
-<h4>Extensive Content Library:</h4> With over 200 different scenarios and approximately 400 memes, the game boasts a vast repository of content that ensures a wide variety of humor and replayability (~80,000 combinations).
+• With over 200 different scenarios and approximately 400 memes, the game boasts a vast repository of content that ensures a wide variety of humor and replayability (~80,000 combinations).
 <br>
+<b>Scoring and Winning:</b>
-<h4>Scoring and Winning:</h4> Victory is a matter of wit and humor; players aim to collect the most points through the rounds by winning votes for their chosen memes.</p>
+• Victory is a matter of wit and humor, players aim to collect the most points through the rounds by winning votes for their chosen memes.
+But the main thing in the game is not to win, but to have fun and have a good time😉</p>

 <!-- 👉 Live site: <a href='https://memezis.app/'>Memezis</a> -->